jina-ai/finetuner/docs/components/tailor.md

      linear_5    [100]                  3300        True
    ```
    ````
-   One can see that Tailor adds an additional linear layer with 100-dimensional output at the end.
+   You can see that Tailor adds an additional linear layer with 100-dimensional output at the end.

 ### Simple Bi-LSTM

-1. Let's first build a simple Bi-directional LSTM with Pytorch/Keras/Paddle.
+1. Let's first build a simple bi-directional LSTM with PyTorch/Keras/Paddle.
      ````{tab} PyTorch
      ```python
      import torch